adomokos/light-service/README.md

 This controller violates SRP all over.
 You could move the finder of tax_ranges and tax_percentage into the tax model, but then you'll make your model logic heavy.

-This controller does 4 things in order:
+This controller does 3 things in order:
-* Finds the order
 * Looks up the tax percentage based on order total
 * Calculates the order tax
 * Provides free shipping if the tax is greater than $25